dmbarbour/glas/docs/GlasNamespaces.md

 ## Hierarchy

 The proposed convention in glas is to represent hierarchical structure in a 'flat' namespace.
-There may be dotted paths in names, such as "foo.bar", but it's ultimately just a bigger name.
+There may be dotted paths in names, such as "foo.bar", but it's just one big name.
 The main alternative is to define "foo" as an Env, then treat syntax "foo.bar" as extracting "bar" from that Env.
 However, the flat namespace greatly simplifies access control and aliasing via translations, or updating 'deep' definitions.

 ## Indexed Modularity